travel-tools/travel/README.md

 - **Reproducibility** (clear, transparent **dependency management**)
 - Robust **development-lifecycle**, from prototyping to distribution
 - Possibility to have different scoped Virtual Environment (e.g. for development, for testing, for notebooks...) with additional requirements
+- Link multiple and different **versions of Python** to different projects

 Travel is inspired by what **[Maven](https://maven.apache.org/)** is for Java and uses [Pip](https://github.com/pypa/pip) and [Virtual Environments](https://docs.python.org/3/library/venv.html).